Frosty weather got you itching to go skiing? Take a look at our last minute ski holidays

 Travel Advice about the EU Entry/Exit System (EES)

-It is important to consider any additional steps which may be required to ensure you are ready for your holiday.
-We’ve put together some of the frequently asked questions we are being asked in relation to EES and the possible affect this may have to your holiday planning.
+We’ve put together some of the frequently asked questions we are being asked in relation to EES and the possible effect this may have on your holiday planning.

-We recommend everyone with, or intending to make a booking with Mark Warner checks the UK Government’s advice for those travelling to the EU from November 2024.
+We recommend that everyone with, or intending to make, a booking with Mark Warner check the UK Government’s advice for those travelling to the EU.
 For more information, please visit the EES Guidance on the UK Government website.

 For flight and travel information about your forthcoming holiday, you can also visit our travel information section